Comic Strip Yappy

 David Hasselhoff, at the time – with

-my mom from before I went to school.
+my mom before I even started school.

 I remember this!)
 I always felt in these